1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ## 8.1 Listing and Description of the URL Commands
 *Sorry, not yet translated.. :(*
+*Note:*
+The values and parameters in the following list of the URL commands must be written without the brackets.
+E.g.: URL command `/<x>` for the simple query of parameter 8700 = `/8700`.

 | URL Command           | Effect                                                                    |